CAST:

 NOTES:

-Noah Janssen (Director/Co-Writer): Growing up, there was a tiny red bridge that goes over Gardiner’s Creek that you had to cross on the daily walk home from the train station.
-Once you crossed it, you would land underneath a tall lamppost, creating a yellow spotlight at the intersection of three pathways.
-I’ve always been obsessed with movies, always framing life through shot compositions, and for years on end, the crossroad on the other end of that red bridge was cemented in my mind as the opening shot of a horror movie.
-It took time and good advice to realise that my fixation with dreaming up shots wasn’t so much a passive hobby as an activating impulse to make it real, something I’d start to resent if I didn’t get going.
+Noah Janssen (Director/Co-Writer): When I was a kid, I would have to cross a tiny red bridge over Gardiner’s Creek on my way home from school.
+Once you crossed it, you would land underneath a tall lamppost, casting a large yellow spotlight at the intersection of three pathways.
+My movie-obsessed kid brain always framed life through shot compositions, and the crossroad on the other end of that red bridge was cemented in my mind as the opening shot of a horror movie.
+It took time and good advice to realise that my fixation with dreaming up shots and scenes and entire stories wasn’t so much a passive hobby to keep myself entertained and more of an activating impulse to make it real, an impulse I’d start to resent if I didn’t get going.

-As I finally started inching my way towards filmmaking, my obsession with patriarchy and the state of masculinity was infecting all of my work.
-The idea for GHS came from an interest in seeing a talking point moved from a logical place to an emotional one; what is the actual emodied feeling of ‘danger’?
-One of the roots of patriarchy is the bias that there is no inequity, that this imbalance is imagined, because if you are socialised as a man, the actual feeling of threat, or disrespect, or dismissal, is not an actual feeling you have felt because you don’t get taught the empathy to deduce that someone else’s experience of life might be different than your own.
+At the time that I started inching my way towards filmmaking, my obsession with patriarchy and the state of masculinity was finding its way into every story I was coming up with.
+The idea for GHS came from an interest in seeing a talking point moved from a logical place to an emotional one; what is the actual embodied feeling of ‘danger’?
+One of the roots of patriarchy is the bias that there is no inequity, that this imbalance is imagined, made up, because if you are socialised as a man, the actual feeling of threat, or disrespect, or dismissal, is not an actual feeling you have felt.
+You don’t get taught the empathy to deduce that someone else’s experience of life might be different than your own.
 So what if you took a man, who is trying to logically express that the ‘danger’ is an imagined threat from women actively looking for trouble where there isn’t any, whilst unintentionally proving their point because he has not even considered the very real danger he himself is in?
-I was very nervous about using the female characters as vessels to express an idea rather than well-rounded characters in their own right, to not use femicide as just a jumping off point but an emotional reckoning for women with a rage they’ve decided to express through action, but in retrospect I know that it’s a film with more to say to men willing to listen than women who obviously aren’t learning anything new here.
+I was very nervous about using the female characters as vessels to express an idea rather than well-rounded characters in their own right, to not use femicide as just a jumping off point to make a point for men but a story of genuine reckoning with how to express rage at inequity, where you’re supposed to put all that injustice, how anything other than forcing change can feel like accepting your subjugation.
+In retrospect however, I do think that it’s a film with more to say to men willing to listen than women who obviously aren’t learning anything new here.
 What it needed most was actors willing to bring themselves to the characters, and so I’m extremely lucky to have Aisha, Miraede, Aadhya and Laurence bring such authenticity to characters who we only see for a short window of their life.
 It’s a bit scary to build the opening minutes of a film on the audience’s presumption that they’re watching a reductive piece of trash, so the depth and nuance of Aisha’s work in the first dialogue scene always gives me a wave of relief.

 That shot is what you see in the opening seconds of this movie.
 Whenever I have to get out of the car on the first day of a shoot, or have to wade through the logistical nightmare of contracts and invoices and location scouts and availabilities, I think about that lil’ fox and know that this is what me and Liz are meant to be doing.
 A huge huge thank you to everyone who made it happen, to Jack, and Darcey, and our parents, and our donors.

-Get Home Safe will always be the film that meant the most in the grand scheme of things.
-It has its cracks but the seeds are there.
+Get Home Safe will always be the film that means the most in the grand scheme of things.
+It has its flaws for sure, but I’m proud that the heart of what Midnight Screening does well is all there.